kubabuda/ecat_servo/docs/009-software-tools.md

 1. Prepare ESI binary (that goes into EEPROM chip on slave device): `.bin` or `.hex`
 2. Prepare ESI XML used by EtherCAT master: some settings can be detected over network, some (like available DC modes) are only in that XML file
-3. Prepare `.c`, .`.h` source files for used EtherCAT / CANopen stack ran on slave device MCU
+3. Prepare `.c, .h` source files for used EtherCAT / CANopen stack ran on slave device MCU
 4. Program MCU itself
 5. Program EEPROM with ESI binary
 6. Test if device is available on network, reaches OP status, communicates